zoharyAnd/equityFunders-API/README.md

-# equityFundersAPI
+# Equity Funders - ASP MVC 5 API

-Equity funders API
+This is a Rest API built with ASP MVC 5.